 Investigations and findings

 In June 2018, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around HMAS Albatross.
 Defence recognises that PFAS contamination at HMAS Albatross is a significant issue for the local community.
-Defence is committed to working with the NSW Government to manage, remediate and monitor PFAS contamination in the area.
+Defence is committed to working with other Commonwealth agencies and the NSW Government to manage, remediate and monitor PFAS contamination in the area.

 The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
 PFAS at these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.